Tariffs should be part of U.S. trade policy, Trump foe Warren says

 Trump’s tariffs, which he announced last Thursday, were met with swift opposition from many of the president’s fellow Republicans who say they will harm the economy.
 But Democrats have struck a more measured tone, as many members of the party’s progressive wing have long been critical of free trade agreements they believe harm U.S. workers.

-Warren’s comments came one day after Trump again derided her as “Pocahontas” at a campaign rally in Pennsylvania, referring to her having claimed Cherokee and Delaware Indian heritage.
+Warren’s comments came one day after Trump again derided her as“Pocahontas” at a campaign rally in Pennsylvania, referring to her having claimed Cherokee and Delaware Indian heritage.

 Warren batted away speculation that she planned to run for president in 2020.
-She is already running for re-election to the Senate in 2018.
-“I am not running for president of the United States,” she said on NBC.
+She is already running for re-election to the Senate in 2018.“I am not running for president of the United States,” she said on NBC.

 Reporting by Pete Schroeder